 Sub-Slab Sampling Method

 To facilitate the collection of the sub-slab soil gas samples, a 5/8-inch pilot hole is drilled through the concrete surface to a depth of approximately 2 to 3 inches below the slab.
 Once the hole is drilled, a bottle brush is used to clean the concrete dust from the boring.
 With the hole brushed clean, a dry-vac is then utilized to clean the brushed and drilled cuttings from the surface.
 With the hole cleaned, a brass or stainless steel vapor pin equipped with a silicone sleeve is hammered into place within the drilled hole with a dead blow hammer.
 Once the vapor pin is set in place, ¼-inch outside diameter nylon or Teflon® tubing is connected to a Summa® Canister and a shut-in test is performed to test the tightness of the connection between the tubing and the canister.
 Once the connection with the canister tested tight, the ¼-inch tubing is inserted inside small-diameter silicone tubing and subsequently connected to the barbed fitting of the vapor pin.
 A PVC water dam is then placed around the pin, sealed to the surface with a bentonite putty, and filled with deionized water to check for leaks.
-Once no leaks in the surface connection are confirmed, approximately 3 volumes of soil vapor is purged from the location.
-Once the purging is completed, the canister is turned on or the tedlar bag is filled to allow the test to be completed.

 The Probing Company’s professional geologist staff is well versed in a variety of leak testing methods including: helium; isopropanol; shut-in tests; etc. Upon request, we can develop a leak testing procedure that fits your budget and site conditions.